 My Sweet Vidalia Onion Pie is a highlight of Vidalia season (April through August.)
 It’s so easy to throw together and it keeps well in the fridge.
 We love it with a salad on the side and a glass of wine, it’s effortlessly elegant!

-Have you tasted a Vidalia onion?
-Have you had Vidalia onion pie?
-If the answer is no, scroll on, dear reader 🙂
+have you tasted a Vidalia onion? have you had a Vidalia onion pie?

 - My favorite onion is this sweet variety only grown in certain parts of Georgia where the soil so low in sulfur it produces an extra mild and sweet onion.
 Vidalia onions are famous for being so sweet you can eat them like an apple!